 Regardless of what tactics they’re using, marketers want to measure the effectiveness of their marketing.
 One of the great things about digital marketing is the abundance of tools and analytics that make it easy to measure your marketing results.
 But what about print marketing?
 How do you measure the impact of traditional tactics like signage, brochures, or print ads?

-Most businesses use a variety of different types of marketing – some digital, some traditional.
+Most businesses use a variety of different types of marketing – some digital, some traditional marketing.
 The problem is identifying which tactic is responsible when a new lead or sale comes in.
 Was it the email blast you sent yesterday, this month’s print ad, or the billboard down the road?

 Before the rise of digital tracking tools like Google Analytics, attributing results to print marketing was very difficult.
 This meant that marketers couldn’t tell whether or not the dollars they were investing in print were well spent or not.
 Now, however, traditional and digital advertising are highly integrated, so you can often use digital technologies to track your print marketing efforts.

 Try these five ways to track your offline advertising and put your marketing dollars to good use.